keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

     * Models state changing over time in an otherwise-immutable context.
 * _These contexts are higher-order in the term of `F`.
 They are listed here for illustration but won't be explored in this post._

-Each of these contexts have two shared qualities in that they _produce_ some term `A` and that their effects determine _how_ term `A` is produced.
+Each of these contexts have two shared characteristics in that they _produce_ some term `A` and that their effects determine _how_ term `A` is produced.
 But with such a wide array of effects, and with so little overlap between each context, how can instances of term `A` be consumed in a manner unburdened of complexity?

 In order to generalize contexts, the key differentiator between them must be abstracted: **effects**.
 By shedding effects as an _implementation detail_, the production of term `A` remains a shared characteristic.
-This allows a **seam** to be created between an impure function _producing_ the context and a pure function _consuming_ instances of the term `A`.
+This opens an opportunity to create a **seam** between an impure function _producing_ the context itself and a pure function _consuming_ instances of the term `A` contained within.

+_How do you create this seam?_

 ## Consuming terms produced by contexts